 CALL/PREPAYMENT RISK.
-Certain funds held by the trust may invest in securities that include call provisions which expose the trust or underlying funds to call risk.
+Certain funds held by the trust may invest in securities that include call provisions which expose the trust or funds to call risk.
 Call risk is the risk that the issuer prepays or "calls" a security before its stated maturity.
 An issuer might call a security if interest rates, in general fall and the security pays a higher interest rate or if it no longer needs the money for the original purpose.
 If an issuer calls a security, the investor holding such security will receive principal but future interest distributions will fall.
 Investors might not be able to reinvest this principal at as high a yield.
-A security's par value.
+A security's call price could be less than the price paid for the security and could be below the security's par value.
 Certain securities may also be subject to extraordinary optional or mandatory redemptions if certain events occur, such as certain changes in tax laws, the substantial damage or destruction by fire or other casualty of the project for which the proceeds of the securities were used, and various other events.